danielah05/WebfishingMods/readme.md

 Read the README.MD inside any of the folders in the "Source" folder

 ## List of Mods
 - Automasher (DEPRECATED!
-NOW IS BUILT INTO WEBFISHING) - A simple accessibility mod for people with hand issues that automatically mashes in the fishing minigames
+NOW IS BUILT INTO WEBFISHING!
+ALSO REPLACED BY AUTOCLICKERTWEAKS) - A simple accessibility mod for people with hand issues that automatically mashes in the fishing minigames
+- AutoclickerTweaks - Simple mod that allows you to tweak the click speed of the built in Webfishing Autoclicker, perfect due to the built in Autoclicker being too slow for some fish
 - EventAlert - Basic mod that gives you a in game notification whenever certain events happen (Example: Meteor spawns, Raincloud spawns)
 - SprintToggle (DEPRECATED!
 NOW IS BUILT INTO WEBFISHING) - Mod that allows you to toggle sprinting by just pressing the shift key
 - BionicFisher - A Bionic Reader for the Webfishing Chat